-Natural rubber latex prices have continued to slide slightly in the fourth quarter of 2013, averaging RM5.26 per kg wet compared to RM5.35, RM5.72 and RM6.14 per kg wet in the preceding 3 quarters of 2013.
-Prices had actually dipped close to RM5.00 per kg wet in the middle of the quarter (during which time we locked in much of our raw material requirements for the remainder of the year) before prices started to rise again to the RM5.50 per kg wet level.
-Moving into 2014, prices have begun to slide again.
-And this is despite the onset of the wintering season.
-This is reflective of the plentiful supply of rubber in the market today and to some extent, the relatively soft global market for the tyre industry, the largest consumer of rubber.
-Presently, rubber is trading at the RM4.80 per kg wet level.
-Prices are not expected to strengthen anytime soon and we expect rubber prices to trade between RM4.50 and RM5.00 over the next few quarters.
+Natural rubber latex prices have continued to slide further in the first quarter of 2014, averaging RM4.81 per kg wet compared to RM5.26, RM5.35, RM5.72 and RM6.14 per kg wet in the preceding 4 quarters.
+This is reflective of the ample supply of rubber in the market today and relatively soft global market for the tyre industry, the largest consumer of rubber.
+Presently, rubber is trading at the RM4.60 per kg wet level.
+Prices are not expected to strengthen anytime soon and we expect rubber prices to trade at current levels over the next few quarters.

 In terms of synthetic nitrile latex material, the prices of this raw material have remained generally stable over the past few quarters at around the USD1,150 per mtw level.
-However, oversupply on the part of the nitrile latex suppliers have seen prices dip to as low as USD975 per mtw level in August 2013 before recovering to the current USD1,150 level.
+However, oversupply on the part of the nitrile latex suppliers have seen prices dip to as low as USD975 per mtw level in August 2013 before recovering to the current USD1,100 level.
 We expect nitrile latex prices to remain stable in the short to medium term.